 Post-sterilization, a woman is most likely no longer able to conceive.
 According to the U.S. Department of Health and Human Services, out of 100 women who have a sterilization procedure each year, less than one may become pregnant.

-Because fertility awareness methods are natural and do not incorporate medical variables or interventions, like extra hormones or a foreign object, it’s unlikely they pose a risk to fertility.
+Because fertility awareness methods are natural and do not incorporate medical variables or interventions, like extra hormones or a foreign object, they don’t pose a risk to fertility.

 In a 2015 study, researchers at top medical schools recruited 69 former IUD users (50 of the 69 used a copper IUD) and 42 former non-IUD users.
 All of the women were sexually active, aged 18 to 35, and discontinued birth control because they desired pregnancy.
 At 12 months, pregnancy rates were similar between the two groups: 81 percent of IUD users became pregnant compared to 70 percent of non-IUD users.
 There was also no significant difference in the amount of time it took for women in the two groups to become pregnant.